ben-grande/qusal/salt/sys-electrs/README.md

 connected to your own full node running on "sys-bitcoin" to index the blockchain to allow for efficient query of the history of arbitrary addresses.

-A disposable qube "disp-electrs-builder" will be created, based on Whonix-Workstation, it will server to install and verify Electrs.
+A disposable qube "disp-electrs-builder" will be created, it will serve to install and verify Electrs.
 After the verification succeeds, files are copied to the template "tpl-sys-electrs".
 This method was chosen so the server can be always offline.

 At least `200GB` of disk space is required.